Creature Features: 2001, Cinemax

 Each reused the title of a low-budget movie produced by American International Pictures during the 1950s.
-Some of the new movies were remakes of the earlier films, and some only had the title in common.
+Some of the new movies were remakes of the earlier films, and some only had the title in common. all of these were produced by Stan Winston, Colleen Camp and Samuel Z. Arkoff's son, Lou Arkoff. in addition to remake the films, another reason Stan Winston made all of these films was he'd had worked with AIP in their last years providing special effects for The Bat People (1974) and to start a toy line, which included action figures from the films.

+Early on during the development process Robert Rodriguez was scheduled to direct a remake of The Brain Eaters as part of the series.
+A remake of War of the Colossal Beast was also planned as a film for the series.

 Board game

 In 1975, Research Games Inc. released a board game based on Creature Features.
-The gameplay greatly resembled Monopoly, however, instead of buying properties, houses and hotels, players would purchase Universal films like Frankenstein or Dracula, then purchase the stars involved, such as Boris Karloff or Bela Lugosi.
+The gameplay greatly resembled Monopoly, however, instead of buying properties, houses and hotels, players would purchase Universal films such as Frankenstein or Dracula, then purchase the stars involved, such as Boris Karloff or Bela Lugosi.

 SCTV parody

 Second City Televisions "Monster Chiller Horror Theatre" was a recurring sketch that parodied both horror TV shows and the films featured on them.
 The fictional show was hosted by Count Floyd, played by the station's newscaster, Floyd Robertson (both played by Joe Flaherty), and recurring characters included fictional film villains Dr. Tongue (John Candy) and his servant, Bruno (Eugene Levy).